-In the middle of Ölfusá glacial river in South-Iceland, a lone rock with one Christmas tree on top might catch your eye. Ölfusá river is Iceland's largest river by volume and the water in it at some point created Iceland's best-known waterfall; the majestic Gullfoss.
+Ölfusá river is Iceland's largest river by volume and the water in it at some point created Iceland's best-known waterfall; the majestic Gullfoss in Hvítá glacial river.

-An old folklore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, tells us the story of how this rock came to get its place in the middle of this glacial river.
+Old folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, tells us the story of how this rock came to get its place in the middle of this glacial river.
 Apparently, a giantess, called Jórunn, threw the rock into the river.

 One day a horse-fight took place not far from Jórunn's farm; her father owned one of the horses in the fight, and Jórunn was very fond of that horse.
 She and other women were present at the horse-fight; but as the fight started, she saw that her father's horse was being defeated.